kjordahl/osm-usfs/README.md

 against data already in OSM to resolve any conflicts (for example, part of Colville National Forest is already in OSM).

+For example, the administrative boundary for Bois National Forest was converted with:
+    $ ogr2ogr -fid 38 -f "ESRI Shapefile" -t_srs EPSG:4326 Boise.shp S_USA.AdministrativeForest.shp
+and exported to OSM with the JOSM editor.

 GeoJSON files are provided for convenience, they should be equivalent to the `.osm` files but can be rendered directly on GitHub.